lyoutakoduka/spartaproject/packages/pyspartalib/README.md

 ## Language

-All documents written by English, and it's on the premise that translation service like Google Translate.
+All documents are written in English, and these are also formatted for easy translation by translation services.

 ## Technical Support

-You can get tech support of Sparta only English or Japanese.
+We provide technical support in either English or Japanese.

 ## Contribution